pengfei99/DataQualityAndValidation/07.DBT/dbt_data_validation/README.md

 For more details about dbt features, please visit this [doc](https://github.com/pengfei99/DBTTutorial).
 In this tutorial, I only focus on the data validation inside dbt.

 Pros:
 - easy to put in place/run
 - can be integrated easily into each step of data transformation
-- high level validation rule declaration, no need to write implementation logic
+- Declarative validation rule

 Cons:
 - Only works with structure data (that can be read by dbt)
+- No profiler for automatic data validation rule generation
 - limit built in validation rules(only 4)
 - custom validation rules need to be written in sql.
 - can only validate at column level, can't check table level
+- High language dependencies sql

 ## 1. Built-in validation rules:
 For now dbt only provides four possible tests: